zachnieto/neatqueueweb/docs/README.md

 Either use images for the leaderboards, or just a basic textual leaderboard.
 #### Usage: `/leaderboardtype [type]`
 #### Arguments
-`type`: The leaderboard type, either Images or Text.
+`type`: (Default: Images) The leaderboard type, either Images or Text.
 > Large servers may benefit from using Text leaderboards since uploading images multiple times a second leads to rate limits for your channel/server.

 ---